skrey/yellow-extensions/features/update/README.md

 ## How to show website version

-Your website shows the current version in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
-Log in with your user account and go to the settings.
+You can show the current version in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
+Log in with your user account.
+Go to the settings.
 You can also show the current version at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php about`.

-You can also use shortcuts to show information about the website:
+You can use shortcuts to show information about the website:

 `[yellow]` = for current website version
 `[yellow error]` = for current error message